 Planting in the ground

-Dig a hole about 6 inches and put your miniature rose plant.
-Make sure that the stem of the plant should not be covered by the soil more than 1 inch.
+Dig a hole about 6 inches deep and put your miniature rose plant.
+Make sure that the stem of the plant is not covered by the soil more than 1 inch.

 Now, add the soil that you have prepared for it and pour in the hole to fill the gaps.